kuniss/JavaFlow-Examples/README.md

 This is quite similar to Ralf's C# implementation:
 ![C# implementation of Convert and Run methods](https://gwb.blob.core.windows.net/thearchitectsnapkin/Windows-Live-Writer/df23fce65724_C742/image_thumb_13.png)

-I plan to write a detailed [blog](http://blog.grammarcraft.de) post on this example - stay tuned and follow me.
+I plan to write a detailed [blog](http://blog.grammarcraft.de) post on this example as well as Flow Design and IODA Architectur applied to Java, in general - stay tuned and follow me.